SorkinType/TASSchoolHand/fontbakery/fontbakery-report.md

     subset declarations to METADATA.pb, or by editing the glyphset definitions.

+ * U+2000 EN QUAD: not included in any glyphset definition
+ * U+2001 EM QUAD: not included in any glyphset definition
+ * U+2003 EM SPACE: try adding nushu
+ * U+2004 THREE-PER-EM SPACE: not included in any glyphset definition
+ * U+2005 FOUR-PER-EM SPACE: not included in any glyphset definition
+ * U+2006 SIX-PER-EM SPACE: not included in any glyphset definition
+ * U+2007 FIGURE SPACE: not included in any glyphset definition
+ * U+2008 PUNCTUATION SPACE: not included in any glyphset definition
+ * U+200A HAIR SPACE: not included in any glyphset definition
+ * U+202F NARROW NO-BREAK SPACE: try adding one of: mongolian, yi
+ * U+205F MEDIUM MATHEMATICAL SPACE: not included in any glyphset definition
  * U+221E INFINITY: try adding math
  * U+2248 ALMOST EQUAL TO: try adding math
  * U+2260 NOT EQUAL TO: try adding math